WebFiori/docs/basic-usage.md

     }
 }

-// This statement must be included at the end of the class file for pages. return __NAMESPACE__;
+// This statement must be included at the end of the class
+// file for pages if the route will be created using file name return __NAMESPACE__;
 ```